alvineebai/Alvine-kubernetes/Labs-projects/lab-1/readme.md

 - Clean up

 ### Lab Steps
-#### Deploy Redis Master
+#### Deploy Redis leader

-Create a Redis master deployment and service.
+Create and apply a Redis leader deployment
-Expose the master service for follower replication and frontend access.
+Create and apply the Redis leader service to expose the master service for follower replication and frontend access.

 #### Deploy Redis Follower